 *THE LEAGUE OF GENTLEMEN 1960 Jack Hawkins as Hyde and Nigel Patrick as Race

-Norman Bates is perhaps one of the most well known anti-hero of classic horror who acted on his ‘deviant’ urges to kill women when the disorder in his desire corrupted his gender identity.
+Norman Bates is perhaps one of the most well-known anti-heroes of classic horror who acted on his ‘deviant’ urges to kill women when the disorder in his desire corrupted his gender identity.
 Bates became an iconic cinematic prototype ‘serial killer’ based on Wisconsin’s Ed Gein who murdered women, and wore their skin in order to stimulate the spirit of his inner woman.

 What is problematic with Psycho is a misleading synthesis of violence and mental illness with cross-dressing.
-The association the film makes by linking these ideas together is flawed and erroneous, yet a popular mindset of 1960’s cinema.
+The association the film makes by linking these ideas together is flawed and erroneous, yet a popular mindset of 1960s cinema.
 And I find this simplification is also brought out in reviews about Norman’s cross-dressing and his murderous impulses.
-The reason I’m including Norman Bates, because he’s been historically associated as a coded queer character, like many other cinematic ciphers, whose queerness has been conflated with violence.
+The reason I’m including Norman Bates is that he’s been historically associated as a coded queer character, like many other cinematic ciphers, whose queerness has been conflated with violence.

-I am merely looking at the retrospective theories, pointing out the motivations the film makers, writers, audience and historians of that decade and what they had speculated.
+I am merely looking at the retrospective theories, pointing out the motivations of the filmmakers, writers, audience, and historians of that decade and what they had speculated.
 I, by no means support or agree with this type of analysis at all…

 *The Hustler (1961) Murray Hamilton as Findlay Murray flaming character wealthy who loves to gamble his money